Lavender Care: How to Grow Lavender in Pots and Containers

 Potted Lavender in Fall and Winter:Lavender rarely requires watering in Winter as root rot is more of a risk.
 Lavender typically attains all the moisture it requires from the environment in Fall and Winter.

-Lavenders are drought-resistant herbs that have adapted to the hot and dry Mediterranean region of Europe.
-Therefore they do not require watering as often as most potted plants as they actually thrive in the hottest, driest months of the year.
+Lavenders are drought-resistant herbs that have adapted to Europe’s hot and dry Mediterranean region.
+Therefore, they do not require watering as often as most potted plants, and they actually thrive in the hottest, driest months of the year.

-If there has been significant rainfall or many overcast days then delay watering until the soil has dried.
+If there has been significant rainfall or many overcast days, then I just recommend that you delayed until the soil has dried.

 Lavenders (as with all Mediterranean herbs) are very sensitive to overwatering, so If you water potted lavender too frequently then this promotes the conditions for root rot which turns the lavender brown, causing it to wilt and die back.